-A distributed Lucene cache deals with Lucene-based indexing and searching of documents.
-NCache allows you to specify your store type as distributed Lucene through the NCache Management Center and PowerShell.
+A Distributed Lucene with Persistence cache deals with Lucene-based indexing and searching of documents.
+NCache allows you to specify your store type as Distributed Lucene with Persistence through the NCache Management Center and PowerShell.
 This section will explain how you can create a Distributed Lucene with Persistence cache.

-For Distributed Lucene, it's strongly encouraged that you use a SSD to store your indexes instead of a HDD.
+For Distributed Lucene with Persistence, it's strongly encouraged that you use an SSD to store your indexes instead of an HDD.

 Launch the NCache Management Center by browsing to http://localhost:8251 or